Mloweedgar/dmv/README.md

 Finally, in the folder 'quality checks' once the scripts are run, a log file is produced and output with each script, which summarizes the output produced, and any potential errors found with out of bounds values.

 # Running the scripts
-In order to run any of the procedure scripts created you can simply put "CALL name_of_process_you_wish_to_call()".
+In order to run any of the procedure scripts created you can simply put "CALL name_of_process_you_wish_to_call();".
 For example if I wanted to call process number 6 because the system received new data from NSMIS I would go to sql lab, open an untitled query and write "CALL process_nsmis_data_function_fn();" then run it.

 # A note on schemas